OPINION

 The Travel Act, 18 U.S.C. § 1952, provides (in relevant part):

 (a) Whoever travels in interstate or foreign commerce or uses any facility in interstate or foreign commerce, including the mail, with intent to— ...
-(3) otherwise promote, manage, establish, carry on, or facilitate the promotion, management, establishment, or carrying on, or any unlawful activity, and thereafter performs or attempts to perform any of the acts specified [above], shall be [fines and maximum sentences omitted]. (b) As used in this *96 section "unlawful activity" means ...
+(3) otherwise promote, manage, establish, carry on, or facilitate the promotion, management, establishment, or carrying on, or any unlawful activity, and thereafter performs or attempts to perform any of the acts specified [above], shall be [fines and maximum sentences omitted], (b) As used in this *96 section “unlawful activity” means ...
 (2) extortion, bribery, or arson in violation of the laws of the State in which committed or of the United States.

 18 U.S.C. § 1952.

-This court understands Goldberg to be attacking the charges against him on the following grounds: first, he claims that the Travel Act violates some general principle of federalism by allowing the federal government to "regulate state legislative services."
-This is the same argument Goldberg attempts to make above, under McNally.
-It relies on his expansive reading of Garcia v.
-San Antonio Metro.
-Transit Auth., 469 U.S. 528, 105 S. Ct.
-1005, 83 L. Ed.
-2d 1016 (1985) and on what he perceives as Lopez's increased attentiveness to states' rights.
-Garcia, from which Goldberg cites a single sentence, is inapposite for the reasons discussed above.
-Lopez is distinguishable on its own terms.
-This first argument must therefore fail.
+This court understands Goldberg to be attacking the charges against him on the following grounds: first, he claims that the Travel Act violates some general principle of federalism by allowing the federal government to “regulate state legislative services.”
+This is the same argument Goldberg attempts to make above, under

 Goldberg’s third argument is that “all of the alleged significant conduct underlying this indictment was local,” Defendant’s Memorandum of Law at 10, and that therefore there is an insufficient commerce nexus to support federal jurisdiction.
 He argues that the house is local, and therefore not involved in commerce, and that the activities were local.
 This court concludes that Goldberg cannot prevail on either of these arguments, for the reasons discussed below.

-3. Interpreting Lopez—Test of Commerce Nexus
+3. Interpreting Lopez — Test of Commerce Nexus

-As noted above, this court reads Lopez as denominating three categories of congressional power under the commerce clause.
-Activities whose regulation falls into the third category, "activities having a substantial relation to interstate commerce," must "substantially affect" interstate commerce in order for their regulation to be proper.
-Activities whose regulation falls into the first and second categories ("the use of the channels of interstate commerce" and "the instrumentalities of interstate commerce, or persons or things in interstate commerce, even though the threat may come only from intrastate activities") are not subject to the "substantially affect" test, since they contain a "jurisdictional element" to ensure that, in any given case, there is a sufficient commerce nexus to support the regulation.
-The reason for this distinction, as explained by the Lopez Court, is that such a jurisdictional element "ensure[s], through case-by-case inquiry, that the [alleged violation] in question affects interstate commerce."
-Lopez, ___ U.S. at ___, 115 S.Ct. at 1631.
+as denominating three categories of congressional power under the commerce clause.
+Activities whose regulation falls into the third category, “activities having a substantial relation to interstate commerce,” must “substantially affect” interstate commerce in order for their regulation to be proper.
+Activities whose regulation falls into the first and second categories (“the use of the channels of interstate commerce” and “the instrumentalities of interstate commerce, or persons or things in interstate commerce, even though the threat may come only from intrastate activities”) are not subject to the “substantially affect” test, since they contain a “jurisdictional element” to ensure that, in any given case, there is a sufficient commerce nexus to support the regulation.
+The reason for this distinction, as explained by the

-First, the carjacking statute, on its face, regulates an item in interstate commerce: the statute addresses only the taking by force of motor vehicles that have been "transported, shipped, or received in interstate commerce."
+First, the carjacking statute, on its face, regulates an item in interstate commerce: the statute addresses only the taking by force of motor vehicles that have been “transported, shipped, or received in interstate commerce.”
 18 U.S.C. § 2119.
-Therefore, the carjacking statute fits squarely within the second category of activities regulable by Congress under the commerce clause, not requiring a separate showing that the intrastate activity substantially affects interstate commerce.
+Therefore, the carjacking statute fits squarely within the second category of activities regulable by Congress under the commerce clause, not requiring a separate showing that the intrastate activity substantially affects interstate commerce. *97 Second, the statute, by virtue of the same provision, included the requirement of a case-by-case showing of a nexus between the intrastate activity and interstate commerce; if the government cannot show that the motor vehicle was transported, shipped, or received in interstate commerce, an element of the carjacking crime has not been proven, and the statute will not apply.

 Id. at 236-37 (internal footnote and citation omitted; emphasis added).

-This barrage of cases demonstrates that caselaw is unsettled about the proper inquiry under a "second category" test, as well as the method for determining the category in which to place a particular statute.
+This barrage of cases demonstrates that easelaw is unsettled about the proper inquiry under a “second category” test, as well as the method for determining the category in which to place a particular statute.

 Therefore, this court is satisfied that the Travel Act constitutes a lawful exercise of Congress’ power to regulate interstate commerce, as explained by the Supreme Court in Lopez.